Make a Difference in Your Community

 What if I have suggestions for directions/instructions?

 You are our eyes and ears on our delivery routes, so we welcome your feedback!
-Please feel free to share your comments or suggestions by notifying the center manager at your pick-up site
+Please feel free to share your comments or suggestions by notifying the center manager at your pick-up site.

 Do you reimburse volunteers for mileage?